Celso Piña: Early career

-In the following albums, the record labels starting focusing on Piña as an individual, publishing albums like Ronda Bogotá de Celso Piña and finally Celso Piña y su Ronda Bogotá.
-The decision was well received by his siblings, but other group members felt Piña was taking over the group, although the group name remained with the artistic title of Celso Piña y su Ronda Bogotá.
+On the following albums, the record labels starting focusing on Piña as an individual, releasing albums like Ronda Bogotá de Celso Piña and finally Celso Piña y su Ronda Bogotá.
+The decision was well received by his siblings, but other group members felt Piña was taking over the group, although the group name remained Celso Piña y su Ronda Bogotá.

-Towards the end of the 90's, Piña was the most well known representative of the cumbia colombiana movement in Monterrey.
-The fame brought on by Piña y La Ronda, led to the formation of other groups performing colombian music, like La Tropa Colombiana, made up by former Ronda Bogotá members.
-Said groups saturated the Monterrey and northern Mexico music scene, leading Piña y la Ronda Bogotá into a period of artistic stagnation in the late 90's.
+Towards the end of the '90s, Piña was the most well-known representative of the cumbia colombiana movement in Monterrey.
+The fame brought on by Piña y La Ronda led to the formation of other groups performing Colombian music, like La Tropa Colombiana, made up by former Ronda Bogotá members.
+Said groups saturated the Monterrey and northern Mexico music scene, leading Piña y la Ronda Bogotá into a period of artistic stagnation in the late '90s.

 Barrio bravo and the leap to international fame

 With the emergence of the avanzada regia musical movement and the popularity of groups like Control Machete and El Gran Silencio, Piña decided to reinvent and fuse his classic cumbia sound with that of groups from different genres like rock, ska and hip hop.

 The result of this fusion was the recording of the album Barrio Bravo in 2001, an album produced by Toy Selectah, member of Control Machete, who was invited by the bassist of El Gran Silencio, Julian Villareal.
 The collaborations in this album would go on to radically embody Piña's musical fusion with reggae, electronic music, dubstep, and sonidero.
 As well as the collaborations with Mexican rock figures like Rubén Albarrán of Cafe Tacvba, Blanquito Man of King Changó, Gabriel Bronsman "El queso" of Resorte, Poncho Figueroa of Santa Sabina y El Gran Silencio, and in the norteno genre with Lupe Esparza of Grupo Bronco.
 The album was Piña's definitive launch to fame in Mexico and in the Latin American music scene, resulting in several of his most popular hits Cumbia poder, Cumbia sobre el río, and Aunque no sea conmigo.